nestordemeure/kd_optimization/readme.md

 - Add proper examples to readme and doc (in the meantime, see `main.rs`).

+- The tree could be rebuilt (online or at regular intervals) so that splits are done on dimensions which have larger difference of mean score between mean results (or using an enthropy based score).
+Thus information rich dimensions would get the priority.
+(One could even split with not a dimenssion but the arbitrary plan that maximises this metric)

 ## Reference

 I currently do not know wether this algorithm is new (unlikely) or already exists somewhere in the literature.